There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 They may also check for recent hard credit searches or new accounts.
 Too many in a short period can raise concerns, as it might suggest financial stress or over-reliance on borrowing.

-Bottom line: lenders are looking for signs of stability, affordability, and reliability, not perfection.
+Bottom line: finance partners are looking for signs of stability, affordability, and reliability, not perfection.

 Why Interest Rates Are Higher and How to Lower Them

-Bad credit usually means higher risk, so lenders charge more in interest.
+Bad credit usually means higher risk, so finance partners charge more in interest.
 But a bad credit score mean you’re stuck with higher interest rates.

 You can lower your rate by: